 As the programming ecosystem proliferates, a number of frameworks, libraries, and tools are being introduced to simplify the software development cycle.
 They are not just trimming the lines of code, but, are reducing the time from prototype to production.

-While there are plethora of options available, the pace of change is quickly making many of these programming-aids obsolete.
+While there are a plethora of options available, the pace of change is quickly making many of these programming aids obsolete.
 However, there are a few that are here to stay and disrupt the software development system.

 For the incredible range of benefits that Nodejs comes integrated with, businesses are hiring NodeJS developers to raise the performance standards of software applications.

-- AngularJS is a MVC (Model-View-Controller) framework, where synchronization between the model and view happens with two way data binding.
+- AngularJS is an MVC (Model-View-Controller) framework, where synchronization between the model and view happens with two-way data binding.
 The changes made in the model data are immediately reflected in the view (and vice versa).
-This automated and immediate updations ascertains that the components of the framework are updated all the times.
+This automated and immediate updation ascertains that the components of the framework are updated all the time.